JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-2)   Does the technical development support the concept?
-Can you trim out anything that doesn’t?
+<b>2)   Does the technical development support the concept?
+Can you trim out anything that doesn’t?</b>